cemreefe/coursemaker/README.md

 >                     *: required

 i.e.:
-`python3 sort_sentences.py -is data/csv/ru_books.csv -if data/csv/ru_books_freqs.csv -o out/ru_books -col sentence -sc 1000`
+`python3 sort_sentences.py -is data/csv/ru_books.csv -if data/csv/ru_books_freqs.csv -o out/ru_books -sc 1000 -s ru`

-yields 100 best sentences to maximize vocabulary coverage with the minimum number of words learned.
+Yields 100 best sentences to maximize vocabulary coverage with the minimum number of words learned.

 ### The results

 We have successfully found the best order of sentences to converge with the ideal vocabulary expansion curve.

 ![](./media/vcc_comparison.png)

+## Additional options

+`CourseMaker` gives the user the opportunity to make use of

+1. A stemming script/program to only take into account stems as tokens, to render the vocabulary acquisition process more more useful.

+   Currently, stemming support is only available for Russian

+2. a CSV dictionary to include meanings of the vocab points in given sentences.